Foster Care Services

 Emergency Care

 Where there are immediate safety concerns for children and young people.
 This is often needed at short notice including after hours and on weekends.
-Emergency foster care could be needed for child of any age, including infants, young children, and teens.
-Emergency fostering is usually for a limited time whilst permanency options and homes are being explored.
+Emergency foster care could be needed for child of any age.
+Emergency fostering is usually for a few days to a few weeks while longer-term plans are made for the child’s care.

 Respite or Part-Time Care